eliyyov/alby-test/README.md

 Just run Spring Boot normally

 # Testing
-You can use the Postman collection that I provided
+You can use the `Alby-Test.postman_collection.json` collection